web3/web3.js/docs/web3-eth-iban.rst

 toAddress
 =====================

+    static function

 .. code-block:: javascript

     web3.eth.Iban.toAddress(ibanAddress)

-Singleton: Converts a direct IBAN address into an ethereum address.
+Singleton: Converts a direct IBAN address into an Ethereum address.

 .. note:: This method also exists on the IBAN instance.